-Nevertheless, blockchain also comes with several strengths that should not be overlooked.
-It's easy to discard new methodologies and technical innovations that one might not fully understand because it's uncomfortable and requires energy and attention to dive into.
+Nevertheless, blockchain also comes with several strengths that should be considered.
+It's easy to discard new methodologies and technical innovations that one might need to fully understand because it's uncomfortable and requires energy and attention.
 And it takes a lot more when you wake up to the possibilities late.
 By then, you want to have decided whether to join or skip the party before it takes off.

 Blockchain will probably change how we interact online and enable you as a user to keep your private information safe and secure.
-There are many potential use cases to explore and evolve, like loyalty programs and targeted advertising.
+Many potential use cases exist to explore and evolve, like loyalty programs and targeted advertising.

 Some final things to remember - a blockchain is still just a tool.
-It can never automatically solve the underlying dynamics that build the trusting bond between people.
+It can only sometimes solve the underlying dynamics that build the trusting bond between people.
 It also remains to be seen how to use the technology for digital marketing and media, how content should be put on the ledger and what the incentives should be.

 Are you interested in getting more insights like this sent to your inbox as soon as they're published?
-Subscribe to The Onlinification Hub and we'll alert you when new articles are available.
+Then, please subscribe to The Onlinification Hub, and we'll let you know when new articles are available.